Zimmer Biomet (ZBH)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Zimmer Biomet’s ROIC increased by 2.8 percentage points annually over the last few years.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+Fortunately, Zimmer Biomet’s ROIC averaged 2.1 percentage point increases each year over the last few years.
+This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Assessment

-Zimmer Biomet reported $1.38 billion of cash and $7.18 billion of debt on its balance sheet in the most recent quarter.
+Zimmer Biomet reported $591.9 million of cash and $7.52 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-12. Key Takeaways from Zimmer Biomet’s Q1 Results
+12. Key Takeaways from Zimmer Biomet’s Q4 Results

-It was good to see Zimmer Biomet narrowly top analysts’ revenue and EPS expectations this quarter.
-On the other hand, it lowered its full-year EPS guidance.
-Overall, this was a softer quarter, but the stock traded up 2.4% to $104.88 immediately following the results.
+It was good to see Zimmer Biomet narrowly top analysts’ revenue expectations this quarter.
+On the other hand, its full-year EPS guidance slightly missed.
+Overall, this quarter could have been better.
+The stock remained flat at $89.35 immediately after reporting.

 13. Is Now The Time To Buy Zimmer Biomet?

-Zimmer Biomet’s P/E ratio based on the next 12 months is 11.1x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are superior stocks to buy right now.
+Zimmer Biomet’s P/E ratio based on the next 12 months is 10.6x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're pretty confident there are more exciting stocks to buy at the moment.